Q. What is the difference between a domestic iron and a heat press?

 A. All of the heat presses that we stock have interchangeable lower platens (with the exception of the cap presses).
 For more details, see the lower platens section in the Target presses header.

-Q. What is the difference between “Digital”, “Digital Mag” and “Swinger”?
+Q. What is the difference between “Auto Open” and “Swinger”?

 Q. What pneumatic presses are available, and what do I need to run one

 A. At Target Transfers, we are in full association with Stahls.
 As a result of this, we are able to offer the market leading Hotronix Swingers.
 These are pneumatic presses and they will require an air compressor.
 We offer two different virtually silent Whisper compressors.
-Details of all of these products are available in the Target Presses in the website.
+Details of all of these products are available in the Heat Press section of the website.